-- Adenomas are usually removed during endoscopy.
+- Adenomas.
+These polyps can become cancerous and are usually removed during endoscopy.

 Treating H. pylori infection

 If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with antibiotics.
 Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.
-You may need to take antibiotics for several weeks to kill the H. pylori.

 Oct.
-17, 2012
+17, 2015

 - AskMayoExpert.
 Do cystic fundic gland polyps need to be treated?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Gore RM.
 Benign tumors of the stomach and duodenum.
 In: Textbook of Gastrointestinal Radiology.
 4th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed July 28, 2015.